datarhei/restreamer/wiki/videocompression_en.md

 ---
 ######[Camera](/restreamer/wiki/cameratechnology_en.html) > Videocompression
 #Videocompression
 Imagine a green meadow against a cloudless blue sky.
-On this meadow is a cow and moves.
-If the cow is moving quite simply transfer the image of the cow often.
+On this meadow there is  a cow thatmoves.
+If the cow is moving, quite simply transfer the image of the cow often.
 Meadow and sky do not change so often in the frames and so data can be saved.
 Very simple principle.

-This means that if a lot of moving objects or even large areas of water in the picture are often requires high bandwidth.
-Even at night, it can lead to increased bandwidth, but this usually is not further bad, as night due to lack of light is nothing to see and the least viewers are awake at night!
+This means that a lot of moving objects or even large areas of water in the picture often require high bandwidth.
+Even at night, it can  use more bandwidth, but this usually is not too bad, as the camera does hardly show anything due to the lack of light and, luckily, most viewers are not awake at night!

 **What can cause more bandwidth?**
 Large water surfaces, sea, lakes, rivers